 I set out to find Rei because I knew she wouldn’t mind helping me get back into shape.
-I headed down to the cargo bay where she was most likely to be, but before I turned the corner I happened to overhear a conversation between Cashel and Kiko.
+I headed down to the cargo bay where I thought she might be, but before I turned the corner I happened to overhear a conversation between Cashel and Kiko.

-“I heard what happened in there,” said Cashel, “are you alright?”
+“I heard what happened in there,” said Cashel, “are you all right?”

 “Yeah, I’m fine” Kiko answered.
 “He’s not dead.
-He’s frozen and floating in space somewhere now.”
+He’s frozen, floating in space somewhere now.”
 She set down a crate of food that was in her arms.